UAchado/drop-off-points-api/README.md

 # drop-off-points-api
-This API will mange all the information regarding the available Drop-Off points.
+This API will manage all the information regarding the available Drop-Off points.